FlorianBoser/pyGecko_dev/README.md

 can be performed for GC-FID measurements.
 Results of an analysis as well as chromatograms and spectra can be visualized and reported in standardized formats like the Open Reaction Database (ORD) schema. pyGecko is designed to be easily integrated into automated workflows and can be used as a stand-alone tool or as a python library.
+This fork implements functionalities for a qualitative yield estimation soley based on MS data.

 ## Installation